GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/library.md

 title: Library
 path: /library
 ---
 Items in our library may be borrowed between meetings, usually for one month.
 Titles include those listed here.
-Members interested in a particular book should contact Ellen Brannin before the next meeting.
+If you don't see a title listed, check with our Librarian; these may not be all the books we have.
+Members interested in a particular book should contact our Librarian before the next meeting.

 **Alphabets**